Thank you for being curious!

 Even during holidays, we travelled incessantly.
 Inheriting my parents’ thirst for discovery, I continued exploring the world on my own from the age of sweet 16.
 Living in different continents taught me to appreciate a diversity of cultures.
 I learned to speak several languages.
 From a very young age, I was already aware that the world was bigger than what I could see.

-However, until I was about 33, the main priorities in my materialistically prosperous and exuberant life were rather superficial.
+However, until the age of 33, the main priorities in my materialistically prosperous and exuberant life were rather superficial.

 It was all about climbing the corporate career ladder, partying hard and spending all my money.
 I loved it and I still look back upon fantastic memories.